 The most common treatment for meningioma is surgical removal.
 A neurosurgeon opens the skull with a craniotomy to remove the tumor.

 The goal of surgery is to remove the entire tumor.
 But if removing the tumor could cause neurological complications, the surgeon will remove as much of the tumor as is safely possible.

-Radiation therapy for meningiomas
+Radiation therapy for meningioma

 If the entire tumor cannot be removed through surgery, radiation therapy may be recommended instead of surgery or as a follow-up to surgery.
 It also may be an option if surgery is too risky for another reason.
 Radiation therapy uses high-energy rays, such as x-rays, to shrink or eliminate tumors.
 Radiosurgery is a very precise, focused form of radiation given in a single or a few doses.
 However, it can only be used on smaller tumors.

-Chemotherapy for meningiomas
+Chemotherapy for meningioma